RobinMathewRajan/World_War_3_Live_Updates/README.md

 World War 3 will happen in India.
 India will see rise of the Indian Empire.

 The Indian Empire will be named as Mahaa Bhaaratha after the war!

+The India will also see rise of the Crowned Monarch Robin Mathew Rajan as the ordained and authorised ruler of the Indian Empire which is also known as Mahaa Bhaaratha!